EmilyBoarer/ReallyLaggyMinecraft/README.md

 else: use w,a,s, and d to move, the mouse to look, and space/shift to de/ascend

-this was really difficult to make so please forgive the imperfact code
+this was really difficult to make so please forgive the imperfect code

-(I have a new, much better, project that is currently in the planning stage, which will hopefully be a whole lot better, if more like my Langame mixed with Nuclear Throne than ReallyLaggyMinecraft - this project will actually have some decent code in it and should function a lot better!)